fokosun/playlog-ct/readme.md

 ## What is left:
 - I have 1 failing test.

-More;
+## What I would add if I had more time
+- The ability to view a page to display all the replies (reactions) to a comment by clicking on the `see all` button

+## More:

-If you have APP_DEBUG set to true, and you encounter any issues viewing the app, repeat the steps in the additional setup above
+If you have `APP_DEBUG` set to true, and you encounter any issues viewing the app, repeat the steps in the additional setup above.